 Think of this as a cautionary tale.
 After all, it’s great to have all of your corporate contacts on your phone.
 But, it’s even better to know who is calling you.

-- Can you have have Home Addresses & Business Addresses in the GAL?
+- Can You Have Home Addresses & Business Addresses in the GAL?

 - Do Public Folders Hate Smartphones?